Phantomxm2021/xrmod-engine-docs-source/docs/docs/experience-manual/tutorial-basics/create-first-arexperience.md

 <coverimg url={require('@site/static/static/tutorial-basics/tutor-basics-template-build.png')} />

+---

 ## Deploy

-Click the `Show in file browser` button to go to the XR experience package directory after your XRMOD project build.You will see the following file:
+Click the `Show in file browser` button to go to the XR experience package directory after your XRMOD project build.You will see the following files:

 |Name|Type|Description|
 |---|---|---|